John McCoy (American politician): Political career

-McCoy had joined the Democratic Party and become active.
+McCoy joined the Democratic Party and became active.
 In 2002 he ran for office as state representative and won.
-He served from 2003–2013, being re-elected several times.
+He served from 2003 to 2013, being re-elected several times.

 In his fifth term in the state legislature, McCoy gained passage of a bill to establish a procedure "for the state to cede jurisdiction over criminal and civil matters on tribal lands to federal and tribal governments."
 In 2013 he was chairman of the Community Development, Housing and Tribal Affairs Committee; vice chairman of the Environment Committee; and member of the Education Committee.

-McCoy has also served as chairman of the executive committee of the National Caucus of Native American State Legislators; there are 79 Native legislators in 18 states.
+McCoy also served as chairman of the executive committee of the National Caucus of Native American State Legislators; there are 79 Native legislators in 18 states.

 On November 27, 2013, the Snohomish County Council selected McCoy to fill the vacancy left when Senator Nick Harper resigned.
 McCoy was the leading vote-getter of the Democratic Precinct Committee Officers in Washington's 38th Legislative District.
-He retired from the State Senate on April 17, 2020, citing concerns about his health, and will be replaced by an appointee until a special election is held in November 2020.
+He retired from the State Senate on April 17, 2020, citing concerns about his health, and was succeeded by appointee June Robinson.

+Personal life

+McCoy had three daughters with his wife Jeannie; the family also had 10 grandchildren and five great-grandchildren as of 2023.
+He died on June 6, 2023, at home in Tulalip.

 Awards and honors

 McCoy received the 2009 Fuse "Sizzle" Award.
-He was honored with the 'Strong Man Award' for defending a citizens' clean energy initiative - Initiative-937 - from major rollbacks.
+He was honored with the Strong Man Award for defending a citizens' clean energy initiative—Initiative-937—from major rollbacks.
 He brought two sides of the legislature together on the issue to reach a workable compromise.